Do we even have official beginnings and endings to relationships anymore, or do people just drift away and end up in new ones altogether?

 “I am asking you to officially be my girlfriend,” I said, searching her eyes for effect.

 There was a dramatic pause and she began side-eying me as if she was waiting for the punchline, or some kind of joke and she’d effectively resigned to the prank.
 But then she suddenly realized I was not joking.
-She sprung from her seat almost in a blur, grabbed me and nearly squeezed the air out of me with an injury-inducing embrace.
+She sprung from her seat, grabbed me and nearly squeezed the air out of me with an injury-inducing embrace.

 And then she cried.
 She’d been in 4 previous relationships, she said to me, and no one had ever officially asked her to be his girlfriend.